Modularising Verification Of Durable Opacity: Foundations

+One of the guarantees of durable opacity (again like durable linearizability) is that it ensures every committed transaction is persisted.
+Thus, if a transaction's effects are globally visible, then this transaction is guaranteed to also survive any subsequent crashes.
+In other words, durable opacity ensures that for committed transactions, the {\em visibility order} (the order in which transactions are seen by other transactions) and the {\em persistent order} (the order in which transactions become durable) coincide.

+Furthermore, durable opacity aims to transfer the atomicity property of opacity to the NVM setting.
+For opacity, this property has been shown via a study of a specification called TMS1~\cite{DGLM13}.
+It is well known that TMS1 is both necessary and sufficient to ensure transactions are atomic~\cite{DBLP:conf/wdag/AttiyaGHR14}.
+Opacity is known to be stronger than TMS1~\cite{LLM12}, thus also guarantees the sufficiency property.
+Durable opacity ensures transactional atomicity even in the presence of crashes, thus ensures the same guarantees.
+However, the precise formulation of the atomicity problem in the setting of NVM deserves further study.

-In this paper, we aim at proving durable opacity of STM algorithms.
-For the proof, we employ a modular proof technique which requires showing durable linearizability of some library data structure providing access to shared memory.
+In this paper, we aim to develop a method for proving durable opacity of STM algorithms.
+For the proof, we develop a modular proof technique, which requires us to show durable linearizability of some library data structure providing access to shared memory.